1999 SEA Games: Logo

 The logo of the 1999 Southeast Asian Games is an image of a torch, the symbol of the Games that represents vitality, sportsmanship and tradition.
 The logo that is coloured in red, yellow and green symbolises the excitement of the games.
 The ten interlinked gold rings, the logo of the Southeast Asian Games Federation represents the participating nations of the Southeast Asian Games, and the Southeast Asian Games itself.
 The gold colour of the logo represents quality, achievement and victory.
 The games' logo is the first logo in Southeast Asian Games history to use the 10-ring chain which last until the 2011 games.

 Mascot

 The mascot of the 1999 Southeast Asian Games is a boy named Awang Budiman.
 His traditional Malay attire bears the colours of the flag of Brunei, which symbolises the traditional cultural identity of the nation.
-The first name "Awang" is a specific Bruneian male name, while the last name "Budiman" represents the wise and courteous characteristics of Brunei as the host of the games.
+"Awang" is a title for Bruneian males, while the name "Budiman" represents the wise and courteous characteristics of Brunei as the host of the games.